 To live authentically, one has to really question and understand who they really are – spiritually, of course (we are all children of the Most High – this is our authentic Self!), and in all ways.
 One must look deeply at their personal beliefs, question where they come from and do they still ring true?
-Are they an outdated thought-form from childhood or early adulthood, from a divorce or from being fired from a job?
+Are they an outdated thought-forms from childhood or early adulthood, from a divorce or from being fired from a job?
 Are our current beliefs serving our highest and best good?
 We must be willing to let go of limiting beliefs – even when we don’t yet have the perfect replacement for them!

 We need to turn within and ask some hard questions: are we using all of our God-given gifts and talents?
 Or have we been stuck ‘getting by’ or just ‘making money’ for so long that we’ve forgotten all about our passions?
 Maybe there are new passions and talents that have emerged that are just waiting to be expressed.
 We can let go of fear, of any idea that it’s too late, or we don’t have enough time – we can jump into our passion at anytime with the courage to live free.
 It’s always the right time to live our life from passion!

 We can find meaning, peace, and joy in the simple things in life.
-We can usually find our authentic self away from the crowds and in nature – walks on the beach or through the park – even meditating on a flower, a leaf or a candle.
+We can usually find our authentic self away from the crowds and in nature – walks on the beach or through the park – even meditating on a flower, a leaf, or a candle.